 Is there anything I can do for myself?

-As Jane Austen said, it’s a truth universally acknowledge that our thoughts, feelings and behaviour are intrinsically linked.
+As Jane Austen said, it’s a truth universally acknowledged that our thoughts, feelings, and behavior are intrinsically linked.
 What we think, affects how we feel and ultimately how we end up behaving.

 So, if you are feeling depressed or you are having any of these symptoms and you want to know how to beat depression, here are some things you can do to help yourself:

-It’s easier said than done, but when you start feeling depressed trying looking within.
+It’s easier said than done, but when you start feeling depressed, try looking within.
 Ask yourself why you’re feeling this way and think about what could be your mental health triggers.

 Yes, I know, exercise is the last thing you want to do when you’re feeling depressed.
 What you do want to do is curl up underneath the duvet with a tub of ice cream.

-But exercise releases those endorphins to boost your mood which, as we all know having watched Legally Blonde (in my case too many times), make you happy.
+But exercise releases those Endorphins to boost your mood which, as we all know having watched Legally Blonde, make you happy.

 Of course, if you hate going to the gym then forcing yourself to go is not going to help at all.
 Find an exercise you enjoy doing.
 At the very least, go for a walk.
-Walking releases the endorphins, but also walking in nature helps relax the mind.
+Walking releases Endorphins, but also walking in nature helps relax the mind.